Hillsdale, Michigan: Education

 The Hillsdale Community School District serves the city of Hillsdale.
 The school district is composed of one high school, Hillsdale High School, one middle school, Davis Middle School, and two elementary schools.
 A private school, Hillsdale Academy, and two charter schools, Will Carleton Academy and Hillsdale Preparatory School, also serve the city of Hillsdale.
 The town is also home to Hillsdale College.

 Attempt to ban books at the Hillsdale library

 In 2022, the Hillsdale Library Board met to discuss whether they should ban books created by and/or for LGBT people.
 Hillsdale's current acting mayor, Joshua Paladino, who at the time was a member of the library board and a graduate student at Hillsdale College, proposed removing several books and puzzles from the library's children's section for LGBT content and promotion of political activism.
-The proposed ban failed, but the controversy led to the resignations of the library director, the children's library director and the president of the library board.
+The proposed ban failed; the controversy led to the resignations of the library director, the children's library director and the president of the library board.